mplesser/azcam/docs/docs/classes.md

 # Classes
 AzCam's classes are often combined with the classes which define *tools* to provide common functionality cross multiple tools.
 For example, the *controller*, *instrument*, and *telescope* tools may all use the `header` class to define header information.

+Common classes used thorughout azcam is listed here.

+  - !Image

 ## Image Class

 The `Image Class` defines Azcam's image object.
 Within *azcam* it is also used to define